Irving Anellis

 As a researching scholar he visited International Logic Review in Milan, Italy in 1982, and also the Bertrand Russell Editorial Project at McMaster University.

-In 1989 he joined the Institute for American Thought and became a research associate in the Pierce Edition Project in 2008.
+In 1989 he joined the Institute for American Thought and became a research associate in the Peirce Edition Project in 2008.

 In 1990 he began to edit Modern Logic, a journal on 19th and 20th century logic.
 Later the title was changed to The Review of Modern Logic.

 Irving Henry Anellis died 15 July 2013.